slipstream/SlipStreamDocumentation/docs/administrator_guide/quick_installation.rst

 -------------

 To configure your SlipStream server you can either use the user interface or drive the configuration from configuration files.
-Refer to the dedicated `configuration files documentation page </documentation/developer_guide/configuration_files.html>`__ for more details.
+Refer to the dedicated :ref:`configuration files documentation page
+<dg-cfg-files>` for more details.

 This will allow you to define configuration for: